ramymohamed10/demo-users-api-service-aws/README.md

    - Value: Paste the base64-encoded kubeconfig content you copied.

 ## Step 5: Deploy the Application to EKS
+Create a k8s directory in your project root then create `deployment.yaml`and `service.yaml` inside it.
 ### Kubernetes Deployment (`deployment.yaml`)
 Defines the deployment of the Flask application with two replicas.
 Includes readiness and liveness probes to monitor the health of the application.

 ### Kubernetes Service (`service.yaml`)
 Exposes the Flask application through a LoadBalancer, allowing external access to the application.

+## Step 6: Implement Monitoring and SRE Best Practices
+For Step 6, we will integrate monitoring and apply SRE (Site Reliability Engineering) best practices to your Flask application running on AWS EKS.
+This will ensure you have the tools necessary to track the performance, health, and reliability of your application, while adhering to SRE principles to manage reliability at scale.
+Let’s break down this step into smaller sub-steps.

+### Step 6.1: Monitoring Using Prometheus and Grafana
+#### 6.1.1 Install Prometheus on AWS EKS
+Prometheus is an open-source monitoring tool widely used to collect metrics from Kubernetes applications.
+First, you’ll install Prometheus to scrape metrics from your application and the cluster.

+#### 6.1.2 Install Grafana for Visualization
+Grafana is a powerful dashboard tool for visualizing metrics collected by Prometheus.

+#### 6.1.3 Application Metrics with Flask
+For custom application metrics (like response times, request counts, error rates), integrate Prometheus client libraries into your Flask app:

+### Step 6.2: Set Up Logging with AWS CloudWatch
+- Configure Fluentd to Push Logs to CloudWatch: Fluentd is often used to collect logs from Kubernetes pods and push them to AWS CloudWatch.

+### Step 6.3: Implement SRE Best Practices
+#### 6.3.1 Set SLIs (Service Level Indicators)
+#### 6.3.2 Set SLOs (Service Level Objectives)
+#### 6.3.3 Set Error Budgets

+### Step 6.4: Set Up Alerting

+Alertmanager for Prometheus: Install the Alertmanager component of Prometheus to send alerts based on thresholds:

 ## Conclusion
 This project demonstrates how to build, containerize, and deploy a Flask application on AWS EKS using Docker and Terraform.
 The CI/CD pipeline automates the build and deployment process, ensuring efficient and consistent deployments.